Developer Tools

 • Updates application server code to use new bootstrapping and output directory structure.

-• Removes any Webpack-specific builder stylesheet usage such as the tilde or caret in @import/url() and updates the configuration to provide equivalent behavior
+• Removes any webpack-specific builder stylesheet usage such as the tilde or caret in @import/url() and updates the configuration to provide equivalent behavior

 • Converts to use the new lower dependency @angular/build Node.js package if no other @angular-devkit/build-angular usage is found.